gatsbyjs/gatsby/docs/docs/migrating-from-v1-to-v2.md

 This is a reference for upgrading your site from Gatsby v1 to Gatsby v2.
 While there's a lot covered here, you probably won't need to do everything for your site.

-Let's start with the most important two steps - install React and update your layout components:
+Let's start with a few of the most important steps - install peer dependencies and update your layout components.

-## Install React, ReactDOM, and each plugins’ peer dependencies manually
+## Manually install React

 In v1, React and ReactDOM were magically resolved.
-This “feature” has been removed and you are now required to install them manually.
+This “feature” has been removed and you are now required to install them manually:

 ```bash
 npm i react react-dom
 ```

+## Manually install plugins’ peer dependencies

 Depending on the plugins you use, there may be more dependencies you need to install.
-For example: if you use typography.js, you now also need to install its dependencies.
+For example: if you use [`gatsby-plugin-typography`](https://www.gatsbyjs.org/packages/gatsby-plugin-typography/), you now also need to install its dependencies:

 ```bash
 npm i typography react-typography